tsbinns/tsbinns.github.io/CV.md

     </h4>
     <p class="CV-desc">
       Alongisde my <a href="#Charite_PhD">PhD</a>, I worked to support a &euro;1 Million machine learning research project, bringing advanced signal processing and machine learning algorithms for electrophysiological time-series data to <a href="#OSS">open-source software</a>:<br>
-      • Implemented real-time-compatible signal processing algorithms for machine learning pipelines in the MNE ecosystem as part of the <a href="GSoC">Google Summer of Code</a>, bringing these advanced tools to Python for the first time.<br>
+      • Implemented real-time-compatible signal processing algorithms for machine learning pipelines in the MNE ecosystem as part of the <a href="#GSoC">Google Summer of Code</a>, bringing these advanced tools to Python for the first time.<br>
       • Implemented advanced signal processing algorithms based on the bispectrum, offering tools for robust biomarker and theraputic mechanism identification in the standalone <a href="#PyBispectra">PyBispectra</a> package for Python.<br>
       • Developed and validated novel advanced signal processing algorithms, bringing them to open-source toolboxes like <a href="#MNE-Python">MNE</a>.
     </p>